knocklabs/javascript/examples/ms-teams-connect-example/README.md

 ### Knock entities

 - `NEXT_PUBLIC_TENANT_ID`: the ID of the tenant you want to use for holding the Microsoft Teams tenant ID
+- `NEXT_PUBLIC_CONNECTIONS_COLLECTION`: the collection of the object that will store the Microsoft Teams channel connections
+- `NEXT_PUBLIC_CONNECTIONS_OBJECT_ID`: the id of the object that will store the Microsoft Teams channel connections

 ### Microsoft Teams notification configuration